 Until 1974 Wrexham was in the historic county of Denbighshire and, from 1974 to 1996, in the county of Clwyd.
 In 1996 the County Borough of Wrexham was formed.

-Wrexham was historically a major garrison town, with the barracks at Hightown being the headquarters of the Royal Welsh Fusiliers until 2006.
+Wrexham was historically a major garrison town, with the barracks at Hightown being the headquarters of the Royal Welch Fusiliers from 1877 until 2006.

 Several memorials to those who died in conflict throughout the world are sited inside St. Giles Parish Church in the centre of Wrexham.